adgelbfish/imstuck-fish/README.md

 [![Build Status][travis-badge]][travis-link]
 [![Slack Room][slack-badge]][slack-link]

-for when you're stuck on an error
+when you're stuck on an error, just run `imstuck {command that's erroring}` and it will help you magically in ways you wouldn't have imagined.

 ## Install